 - Child Protection Webinar Series :

-This online training series features monthly webinars on a variety of topics related to child safety and protection to keep professionals and parents up to date on legislation and research developments in child abuse, health and trauma.
-While certain trainings may cater to a specific field, such as healthcare or social work, all webinars are applicable to a variety of audiences including parents.
-View the child protection center training events calendar.
+This online training series features monthly webinars on a variety of topics related to child safety and protection designed to keep professionals and caregivers up to date on legislation and research developments in child abuse, health and trauma.
+While certain trainings may cater to a specific field, such as healthcare or social work, all webinars are applicable to a variety of audiences, including parents and other caregivers.
+Sign up for the Child Protection webinar series.

 - Child Sex Trafficking Webinar Series: